vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_5/faster_draw.md

 The renderer now will skip objects outside of the view.
 It should look the same as it did, but run faster and with less draws.
 If you get visual glitches, double-check the building of the bounding box for the `GeoSurface` and see if there is a typo in the is_visible function.

 The code for doing the same cull and sort but on the transparent objects has been skipped, but its the same as with the opaque objects, so you can try doing it yourself.

+With the transparent objects, you want to also change the sorting code so that it checks distance from bounds to the camera, so that objects draw more correct.
+But sorting by depth is incompatible with sorting by pipeline, so you will need to decide what works better for your case.

 {% include comments.html term="Vkguide 2 Beta Comments" %}